 Image via Create and Find

-My son has boxes and boxes full of baseball and football cards, and they need something better than random shoe boxes.
+My son has boxes and boxes full of baseball and football cards, and they need something better than random shoe boxes to contain them.
 I would love to do a smaller scale version of these storage boxes that Kati, from Houseful of Handmade, did in her $100 Room Challenge closet makeover… Boxes and drop clothes were all it took.

 Right now we have a very plain white dresser from IKEA.
 While not a top priority, we may give it a makeover with some paint and hardware.